GuildCrafts/web-development-js/_goals/96-Foundational_Relational_Database_Exercises.md

   - [ ] Solutions added to artifact repo

 **Other**
+- [ ] SQL files are well formatted and readable.
+- [ ] All the SQL keywords are capitalized.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT)

 ### Stretch